benspak/injest.io/API_DOCUMENTATION.md

 OpenAPI spec (Plus required): https://api.injest.io/api/openapi.json
 ```

 Use the internal base URL when calling endpoints with a session token (standard web app traffic).
-The `/api/external` namespace is optimized for integrations that send an `x-api-key` header and is only available to Plus, Power, or Pro plans.
+The `/api/external` namespace is optimized for integrations that send an `x-api-key` header and is only available to Plus or Pro plans.

 ## Authentication